Getting the best value from your measurement of results

 "It's what we do with the insights that counts"

-My presentation, 'Should we all measure different things because we use results in different ways?' is here.
+My presentation, 'Should we all measure different things because we use results in different ways?' is (not longer available)

 Kitrhona's blog about the WBCSD resource is here.